6 Causal Inference for Longitudinal Data

 summary(ltmle_fit)

-This returns survival probability estimates under the static intervention \(A = 1\), along with standard errors and confidence intervals based on the efficient influence function.
+This returns survival probability estimates under the static intervention, along with standard errors and confidence intervals based on the efficient influence function.

 6.3 Conclusion